MEd in Differentiated Instruction - Master of Education Online

-This is the first Master of Education program to combine the ideas of Drs.
-Tomlinson and Glasser into a comprehensive course of study to help teachers meet the needs of an increasingly diverse student population within the context of today’s challenging standards-based curriculum.
+This is the first Master of Education program to combine the ideas of Tomlinson's differentiated instruction and Glasser's concepts into a comprehensive course of study, which helps teachers meet the needs of an increasingly diverse student population within the context of today’s challenging standards-based curriculum.

-Differentiated instruction and assessment strategies covered in the master’s program include: pre-assessment of learning styles and preferences, monitoring and managing student learning, modifying lessons based on student readiness, tiered instruction, flexible grouping and authentic assessment.
-The program is open to all certificated K – 12 teachers who are currently teaching.
-The program is video- and online-based and there are no residency requirements.
+Strategies for differentiated instruction covered in the master’s program include pre-assessment of learning styles and preferences, monitoring and managing student learning, modifying lessons based on student readiness, tiered instruction, and flexible grouping and authentic assessment.
+The program is open to all certificated K–12 teachers who are currently teaching.
+The program is video- and online-based, and there are no residency requirements.

-A word from our DI Lead Instructor, Debbi Leialoha, Ph.D.
-Program Chair M.Ed Differentiated Instruction Emphasis
+A word from our Differentiated Instruction (DI) Lead Instructor, Debbi Leialoha, PhD, Program Chair MEd Differentiated Instruction Emphasis

 Differentiated instruction is a teaching model in which teachers proactively modify curriculum, instruction and assessment to address the needs of individual students and/or small groups of students to maximize the learning opportunities for each student in the classroom.
 Adjusting content, process and products in light of a student’s readiness, interests and learning profile allows teaching to start where the kids are!
-Graceland’s M.Ed in Differentiated Instruction offers you to hear first-hand (through our DVD materials) the expertise and guidance of Dr. Carol Ann Tomlinson, the ultimate guru on this topic.
+Graceland’s MEd in Differentiated Instruction allows you to hear firsthand (through our DVD materials) the expertise and guidance of Dr. Carol Ann Tomlinson, the ultimate guru on this topic.

-Dr. Tomlinson poses three questions when thinking about differentiated curriculum and instruction: What is the teacher differentiating?
+Dr. Tomlinson poses three questions when thinking about how to differentiate instruction: What is the teacher differentiating?
 How is the teacher differentiating?
 Why is the teacher differentiating?

 Whether you have struggling or advanced learners in your classroom, learning is maximized when knowledge is organized, students are involved in the learning process, assessments are robust and varied, and students feel their basic needs are being met.